RajDkJangam/cevoaustralia.github.io/content/post/2018-01-29-introduction-to-r.markdown

 ## Lets get some data to look at.

-## First need to set our working directory, can do this from the RStudio menus
+## First we need to set our working directory, you can do this from the RStudio menus
 ## Go to Session -> Set Working Directory
 ## Or by running setwd("path")